Azure/Avere/src/tutorials/ComputePipeline/README.md

 ```

 5. Review and edit each of the following template parameter configuration files per your environment.
-Ensure that `enabled: true` is set for each of the image and machine configurations to be deployed.
+Ensure that `deploy: true` is set for each of the image and machine configurations to be deployed.

 `Identity.Parameters.json`